Day Two: A Hard Day Trekking Bahundanda To Tal On The Annapurna Circuit

 Breakfast to start the day for me is a bowl of porridge.
 I am still trying to keep the diet pretty bland after yesterdays experience.
 Everyone basically decides they are going to do their own thing, leaving at different times.
 No one is really in a rush to do the trail, with some people just trying to get off the beaten track and others wanting to do plenty of side trails.

 Bahundanda to Ghermu

-Heading through the empty village of Bahundanda, its seems like a ghost town.
+Heading through the empty village of Bahundanda, it seems like a ghost town.
 Making our way through to the other side of the village we enter onto grass paths mixed with stone staircases.
-We come across a gorgeous look out point under a tree which makes the perfect excuse for a water break.
+We come across a gorgeous lookout point under a tree which makes the perfect excuse for a water break.
 The view to the valley below is incredible, with the deep green contrast against the flowing blue river.

 Continuing along the small local path we make our way down trying not to slip.
 This path is basically just mud puddles in the rain and loose stones being used as steps.
 Passing through green fields and local houses the rain starts to calm down.

 The trees clear momentarily to a metal bridge to cross over.
 It sits high above, with steep cliffs on either side and the water running fast.
 Over on the other side, we continue following the path until reaching the village of Ghermu.

 After heading through Ghermu we walk a little further before crossing over a swing bridge which takes us to Syange.
 These two villages are only ten to fifteen minutes from each other.
 Though, Syange is on the same side of the river as the road.
 Here is where the Annapurna Circuit infamously merges with the road.